Waseem-Thiab/Todo-app/README.md

 Update the title or description and save changes immediately.

 # 🛠️ Built With
-Flutter — for beautiful UI and fast development.
+Flutter (3.19.3) — for beautiful UI and fast development.

+Language: Dart (3.3.1)

-Cubit (Bloc library) — for efficient state management.
+State management: Cubit (Bloc library) — for efficient state management.

-Shared Preferences — to save tasks temporarily on the device.
+Local storage: Shared Preferences — to save tasks temporarily on the device.

-UUID — to generate unique IDs for each task.
+UUID package: to generate unique IDs for each task.

 # Screenshots